felixgeelhaar/coverctl/README.md

 ## Configuration

 The schema lives in `schemas/coverctl.schema.json`.
+Configs are versioned; set `version: 1` today and keep it in place so future schema upgrades can be detected safely.
 A policy looks like:

 ```yaml
 version: 1